How to Plan the Best Trip to Picton

 Picton for Foodies

 Picton is part of New Zealand’s largest wine region, Marlborough, famous for its Sauvignon Blanc amongst other varietals.
 Needless to say, a wine tour is a must, whether you prefer a driving tour, hop-on hop-off or a helicopter tour.
 It’s also worth taking a cruise to Picton’s nearby green-lipped mussel and salmon farms, while the nearby town of Blenheim also hosts a chocolate factory and craft breweries.
-Learn about them all and more in The Foodie Guide to Picton.
+Learn about them all and more in The Food Guide to Picton: Places to Eat & Food Tours.

 Food Tours and Experiences in Picton